Leveraging Spatial Context for Positive Pair Sampling in Histopathology Image Representation Learning: Experiments and Results

 \subsection{Slide-level Classification}

-Table~\ref{tab:ssl_comparison} compares standard positive pair sampling with two contextual variants: Context($\infty$), which samples neighbor patches without distance constraints, and Context($1$), which restricts sampling to patches within a Chebyshev distance of 1.
-Across all datasets and SSL methods, Context($1$) consistently outperforms the standard approach in both accuracy and AUROC, highlighting the effectiveness of leveraging immediate spatial context.
+Table~\ref{tab:ssl_comparison} compares standard positive pair sampling with two contextual variants.
+Across all datasets and SSL methods, Context($1$) consistently outperforms the standard approach in both accuracy and AUROC, demonstrating the benefit of leveraging immediate spatial context.
+In contrast, Context($\infty$) yields mixed results, suggesting that unconstrained sampling may introduce less informative or noisy pairs.
+The magnitude of improvement with Context($1$) varies by dataset: for example, the Colon dataset shows gains exceeding 10\% in accuracy using \textit{VICReg}, while the Breast dataset exhibits more moderate improvements (around 4\%).
+Despite this variability, Context($1$) consistently provides the best overall performance, indicating that enforcing local spatial coherence during patch-level SSL leads to more robust representations for slide-level classification.

-The performance of Context($\infty$) is more variable—it sometimes matches or exceeds the standard approach but occasionally underperforms, suggesting that unconstrained sampling may introduce noise or less relevant pairs.
-On the other hand, the magnitude of improvement with Context($1$) varies across datasets.
-For instance, the Colon dataset sees accuracy gains exceeding 10\% (from 0.807 to 0.916 with \textit{VICReg}), while the Breast dataset improves by about 4\% (from 0.757 to 0.798 with \textit{VICReg}).
-This variation likely reflects differences in dataset characteristics, such as the presence of multiple tissue samples per WSI or inherent structural complexity.
-Despite these variations, the consistent advantage of Context($1$) across all datasets underscores the importance of spatially coherent sampling for learning more robust histopathology representations.
-These findings suggest that leveraging spatial context in SSL not only improves performance in slide-level classification but also provides a biologically intuitive framework for annotation-free learning in digital pathology.